Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 ### \[Step 0\] About this tutorial

 This tutorial explains how to run the ***Arboretum*** and ***findTransitionGeneset***.
 Arboretum is a multi-task clustering framework which uses hierarchical relationship of samples simultaneously while grouping the genes into a finite number of expression states.
-In this tutorial, we will do the **clustering of genes** based on the **pseudo-bulk expression** of each sample, i.e. average values of gene expressions within each sample (cell cluster, in single cell setting).
+In this tutorial, we will do the **clustering of genes** based on the **pseudo-bulk expression** of each dataset, i.e. average values of gene expressions within each dataset (cell cluster, in single cell setting).
 Once we have defined these **gene expression states** for all cell clusters, we can identify genes with interesting patterns of expression on the hierarchy and group the genes based on the similarity of their patterns to identify the **differential expressing (DE) genesets**.

 `input_files` folder contains tutorial dataset which consists of following files :
 | Dataset | Description| File name |